croncat/MyCryptoHoldings/README.md

 TOTAL HOLDINGS: 648.20 usd
 ```

+## Supported currencies:

+* Bitcoin
+* Zcash
+* Monero
+* Ethereum

 ## ToDo:

-The program only support BTC, ZEC and XMR for now.
 If you want, you can add new classes to "account.py" in order to support more currencies and send me a pull request :)